 There are eight voting members on the Committee - six faculty and two administrators.
 Five faculty members are elected by the faculty (either at large or within divisions) and one by the Black Task Force.
-The President and Dean of the College are voting members, and the Associate Dean of the College is a non-voting member.
+The President and Provost/Dean of the College are voting members, and the Dean of Faculty Affairs is a non-voting member.
 Decisions are made by majority vote.
-The President or Dean cannot overturn a decision reached by a majority of CFA members.
+The President or Provost cannot overturn a decision reached by a majority of CFA members.